RyanHUNGry/dataflow/README.md

 *dataflow* is a specialized issue tracker designed to streamline and enhance your data science and data analysis projects.
 The platform offers a unique approach to project management through the concept of *flows*, while also providing an array of additional features tailored to empower your data-related tasks.
 Whether you're a data scientist, analyst, or enthusiast, *dataflow* is here to optimize your workflow.

 Please consider that current development is focused on the backend, core architecture, and internal developer tooling.
 A frontend won't be released in the near future.
-As such, this repository will document application architecture, APIs, and other related concepts.
+As such, this repository will document application architecture, APIs, and other non-userfacing concepts.

 ## Table Of Contents